-Siblings saved after boat sank set good example, Coastguard says
+Coastguard praises siblings rescued after boat sank off Bay of Plenty coast

 At 1.39pm the TECT Rescue Helicopter team was alerted by the Rescue Coordination Centre to a beacon activation 18 miles off the Tauranga coast, a TECT Rescue Helicopter statement said.

-The siblings had abandoned the launch into a dinghy, set off their emergency position indicating radio beacon (EPIRB) and, when a the TECT Rescue Helicopter flew overhead, set off a flare - helping pinpoint their location exactly.
+The siblings had abandoned the launch got into a dinghy, set off their emergency position indicating radio beacon (EPIRB) and, when a the TECT Rescue Helicopter flew overhead, set off a flare - helping pinpoint their location exactly.

 Ogg said the rescued boaties were shaken but their level of preparedness ensured they got home safe.